qiushan996/qiushan996/README.md

 #### 🌱 Things I am currently working on:
-- Improve your English speaking skills
+- Improving  my English speaking skills
 - Coding at least 5 hours a day
-- Do some security research and exercises, including vulnerability and virus analysis
+- Doing some security research and exercises, including vulnerability and virus analysis
 - Settling in a brand new place in North America
+-

 #### :muscle: Things I am challenging myself with:
 - Take 30 minutes reading everyday and take notes